activeadmin/activeadmin/docs/2-resource-customization.md

 ### Menu Priority

 Menu items are sorted first by their numeric priority, then alphabetically.
-Since menu item has a default priority of `10`.
+Every menu item has a default priority of `10`.

 You can customize this with: